PlayboyPrime/ModalMod/Explanations.md

 MaxLength: ```1 to 4000``` This will be the maximum of characters the user can type in this input.

 Placeholder: This will be the placeholder of the input.
-Leave blank for no placeholder.
+Leave empty for no placeholder.

 Required: ```true or false``` If this is true the user has to write something in this input before it can be submited.